 The information you have can highlight where there’s spare capacity within the business, which parts of the organisation have higher productivity, where the bottlenecks are, and so on.

-And if you have cutting-edge systems and powerful accounting software, you can answer any questions with the click of a button.
+If you have cutting-edge systems and successfully choose the right accounting software, you can answer any questions at the click of a button.

 Show that you’re a team player

 It’s possible that some people within your organisation are protective of their turf.

 Whether it’s because they’ve had a bad experience previously or they’re just naturally nervous about ceding control, you might come up against their natural resistance to accept ideas from people outside of the narrow lane they work in.

 This is where having a strong relationship with the senior players within the business helps.
 But it’s also important that you show you are a team player.